MicrosoftLearning/mslearn-ai-document-intelligence/Instructions/Exercises/01-use-prebuilt-models.md

 Now you're ready to use the Azure Form Recognizer SDK to evaluate the pdf file.

 1. Switch to the browser tab that displays the Azure AI Document Intelligence overview in the Azure portal.
+On the left pane, under *Resource Management*, select **Keys and Endpoint**.
 To the right of the **Endpoint** value, click the **Copy to clipboard** button.
 1. In the **Explorer** pane, in the **CSharp** or **Python** folder, open the code file for your preferred language, and replace `<Endpoint URL>` with the string you just copied:

     **C#**: ***Program.cs***